mautic/user-documentation/docs/configuration/settings.rst

 See :xref:`queue-amazon-sqs` for the complete list of configuration options.

-How to consume messages from the queue
+How to consume messages from the Queue
 ======================================

-To start consuming the messages from the queue, you need to run the following Symfony command.
+To start consuming the messages from the Queue, you need to run the following Symfony command.

 .. code-block::